danobi/dxuuu.xyz/src/big-strings.md

 have enough memory.
 The downside to this approach is that we are pessimistically pre-allocating memory.
 Strings can be smaller than `BPFTRACE_MAX_STRLEN` or worse: the strings may never be created.
-In this case, we’ve found in practice that our users are happy to trade some wasted memory or smoother debugging sessions.
+In this case, we’ve found in practice that our users are happy to trade some wasted memory for smoother debugging sessions.